Dromme85/DotNetAngularTest/ClientApp/src/app/chess/README.md

 ## Known Bugs and Problems

 - The King can check himself when attacking another piece.
 Probably just an order of execution.
-- Rolling back and playing from that state does not update the API version correct.
-Need to remove moves from API as well.
+- *Solved* ~Rolling back and playing from that state does not update the API version correct.
+Need to remove moves from API as well.~